 Liz Wilson

 Liz lives in West Yorkshire.
-She has a daughter with learning disabilities who lives with them but is looking for her own place.
-She also has a brother who lives nearby.
-Her brother has a direct payment for 24/7 support and Liz employs and manages the team for him.
+She has a daughter with learning disabilities who recently moved into her own Supported Living flat.
+She also had a brother who lived nearby until his death in 2022.
+Liz has managed direct payments for her daughter and brother.

 Liz has had people with learning disabilities in her family for her whole life and has seen many policy changes.
 She says ’the thing that has never changed is the love and commitment of families who work so hard to make sure our loved ones have a good life’.